lyndon025/playtested/src/content/article/2023-03-11-an-accurate-depiction-of-hacking--first-impressions---the-lonely-hacker.md

 ---
-title: "An accurate depiction of hacking | First Impressions - The Lonely Hacker"
+author: lyndonguitar
+category: Review
-description: "As a video game, The Lonely Hacker hits all the right notes when it comes to the depiction of how hacking is done in real life.
+description: As a video game, The Lonely Hacker hits all the right notes when it comes to the depiction of how hacking is done in real life.
 Real terminologies used such as exploits, botnets, keyloggers, injections, and many more are integrated in the gameplay.
-This may all seem mumbo jumbo for the layman, but trust me, it’s as real as it can get for a video game."
+This may all seem mumbo jumbo for the layman, but trust me, it’s as real as it can get for a video game.
+featured: false
 pubDate: 2023-03-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-lonely-hacker"]
+tags:
-featured: false
+- taptap
+- the-lonely-hacker
-thumb: "/images/reviews/2023-03-11-an-accurate-depiction-of-hacking--first-impressions---the-lonely-hacker-0.avif"
+thumb: /images/reviews/2023-03-11-an-accurate-depiction-of-hacking--first-impressions---the-lonely-hacker-0.avif
+title: An accurate depiction of hacking | First Impressions - The Lonely Hacker
 ---

 <div class="gallery">